Michele Saracino

 Professor, Religious Studies

-Dr. Michele Saracino has been a faculty member at Manhattan College for 21 years.
+Dr. Michele Saracino has been a faculty member at Manhattan College for 22 years.
+In July 2024, she was appointed as the Associate Dean for the Kakos School of Arts and Sciences.
 Originally from Long Island, she now lives with her family in Northern Westchester.

 Education